 Functions of Agency/Department:

 The Office of the District Attorney represents the People of the State of California in some civil and in all criminal proceedings.
-The mission of the Office of the District Attorney is to enhance public safety and welfare and create a sense of security in the community through vigorous enforcement of criminal and civil laws in a just, honest, efficient and ethical manner.
+The mission of the Office of the District Attorney is to enhance public safety and welfare and to protect and respect crime victims and create security in the community through vigorous enforcement of criminal and civil laws in a just, honest, efficient and ethical manner.
+Intern Duties/Responsibilities:

 Duties will vary depending upon qualifications and academic level of the applicant.
 Interns will work with trail attorneys, investigators, investigative assistants and paralegals.
 Assignments may include the following: